Holison18/10--python-project/README.md

 3. **Notification Application**: Build an application that sends desktop notifications for important events or reminders.

+4. **Attendance Tracker Application**: Build an application to the attendance of students for a subject.

 ### Intermediate and Advanced Projects (Coming Soon)

 I'm currently working on more intermediate and advanced-level projects, so stay tuned for updates!
 Here are some projects in the pipeline: